Jaraxxxus/Abarus_test_task/README.md

-# multithreading socket programm for linux
+# multithreading socket programms for linux

 This is a multithreaded socket program for Linux consisting of two programs that interact with each other using sockets.